Piezoelectricity: Piezoelectric motors

 Aside from the stepping stick-slip motor, all these motors work on the same principle.
 Driven by dual orthogonal vibration modes with a phase difference of 90°, the contact point between two surfaces vibrates in an elliptical path, producing a frictional force between the surfaces.
 Usually, one surface is fixed, causing the other to move.
 In most piezoelectric motors, the piezoelectric crystal is excited by a sine wave signal at the resonant frequency of the motor.
 Using the resonance effect, a much lower voltage can be used to produce a high vibration amplitude.

 A stick-slip motor works using the inertia of a mass and the friction of a clamp.
 Such motors can be very small.
 Some are used for camera sensor displacement, thus allowing an anti-shake function.

 Reduction of vibrations and noise

 Different teams of researchers have been investigating ways to reduce vibrations in materials by attaching piezo elements to the material.
 When the material is bent by a vibration in one direction, the vibration-reduction system responds to the bend and sends electric power to the piezo element to bend in the other direction.
-Future applications of this technology are expected in cars and houses to reduce noise.
-Further applications to flexible structures, such as shells and plates, have also been studied for nearly three decades.
+Applications to flexible structures, such as shells and plates, have also been studied for nearly three decades.

-In a demonstration at the Material Vision Fair in Frankfurt in November 2005, a team from TU Darmstadt in Germany showed several panels that were hit with a rubber mallet, and the panel with the piezo element immediately stopped swinging.

-Piezoelectric ceramic fiber technology is being used as an electronic damping system on some HEAD tennis rackets.